ufs-community/uwtools/docs/sections/user_guide/yaml/fv3.rst

 FV3 YAML
 ========

-The structured YAML to run FV3 is described below.
+Structured YAML to run FV3 is described below.
 It is validated by JSON Schema.
 The configuration files required by the UFS Weather Model are documented :weather-model-io:`here<model-configuration-files>`.

 The ``fv3:`` and ``platform:`` Blocks
 -------------------------------------